davidgiga1993/libgdx/README.md

 ## Android Multitouch
 In libgdx are a couple of bugs in the input processing for android which causes three finger tapps not to be handled correctly.
 This has been fixed in this fork.

+# Removed
+The following things have been removed to make the framework a bit lighter and easier to maintain:
+- Android live wallpaper